jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (1) The Commissioner may, in respect of any company liable to pay qualifying company election tax under section HA 42 of the Income Tax Act 2007, make an assessment of the amount of qualifying company election tax, and any late payment penalty payable under section 139B of this Act, that, in the Commissioner's judgment, ought to be imposed, and the company shall be liable to pay the qualifying company election tax and any late payment penalty so assessed, except so far as the company establishes in proceedings challenging the assessment that the assessment is excessive or that the company is not chargeable with qualifying company election tax, or the late payment penalty.
 (2) Sections 108 to 111, 113, and 114 shall apply, so far as may be, with respect to every assessment made under this section as if—
   (a) the term tax already assessed, in section 113, included qualifying company election tax and any late payment penalty already assessed under this section; and
-  (b) the term taxpayer, in sections 109, 111, and 113, included a company which is chargeable with qualifying company election tax; and
+  (b) the term taxpayer, in sections 111 and 113, included a company which is chargeable with qualifying company election tax; and
-  (c) the term income tax for any year in section 108(1) included an amount assessed under this section, and the term property were substituted for the term income in section 108(2).
+  (c) the term amount assessed for any year in section 108(1) included an amount assessed under this section, and the term property were substituted for the term income in section 108(2).
 (3) An assessment made under subsection (1) is subject to challenge in the same manner as an assessment of income tax imposed under section BB 1 of the Income Tax Act 2007, and Part 8A of this Act applies accordingly.

 ### 94A Assessment of shortfall penalties